puppetlabs/puppet-docs/source/pe/3.7/cloudprovisioner_gce.markdown

 ### Using `bootstrap`

-The `node_gce bootstrap` subcommand creates and installs a puppet agent.
+The `node_gce bootstrap` subcommand creates and installs a Puppet agent.

 It includes the following options: